-- Install a smoke detector inside every bedroom where a smoker sleeps. - Install a smoke detector inside bedrooms where electrical appliances (such as portable heaters, air conditioners or humidifiers) are used. - Install a smoke detector inside every bedroom where someone sleeps with the door partly or completely closed.
+- Install a smoke detector inside every bedroom where a smoker sleeps. - Install a smoke detector inside every bedroom where someone sleeps with the door partly or completely closed.
 Smoke could be blocked by the closed door.
-Also, an alarm in the hallway outside may not wake up the sleeper if the door is closed. - Install a smoke detector at both ends of a hallway if the hallway is more than 40 feet (12 meters) long. - Install smoke detectors in any room where an alarm control is located, or in any room where alarm control connections to an AC source or phone lines are made.
+Also, an alarm in the hallway outside may not wake up the sleeper if the door is closed. - Install a smoke detector inside bedrooms where electrical appliances (such as portable heaters, air conditioners or humidifiers) are used. - Install a smoke detector at both ends of a hallway if the hallway is more than 40 feet (12 meters) long. - Install smoke detectors in any room where an alarm control is located, or in any room where alarm control connections to an AC source or phone lines are made.
 If detectors are not so located, a fire within the room could prevent the control from reporting a fire or an intrusion.